-If a dispute regarding the change of a grade continues, the student should discuss the issue with the chair of the department.
+If a dispute regarding the change of a grade continues, the student should discuss the issue with the dean of faculty.
 If the student is still not satisfied, s/he may submit a petition to the faculty Academic and Curriculum Committee requesting further consideration.